 Section 3 – Member Account, Password and Security

 Each authorized User will receive a User ID and Password upon completing the EnergyGateway’s registration process.
 The User ID and Password will be mailed separately for security reasons.
 User is responsible for maintaining the confidentiality of the User ID and Password and is responsible for all activities that occur under Users’ account, excluding unlawful use by unrelated third parties.
-Unrelated third party is defined as a third party who has not been an affiliate, associate, contractor or employee of User at any time and did not receive said User ID and Password from any of same.
+Unrelated third party is defined as a third party who has not been an affiliate, associate, contractor or employee of User at any time, during the term of this Agreement, and did not receive said User ID and Password from any of same.
 User agrees to (a) immediately notify EnergyGateway of any unauthorized use of User’s account or any other breach of security, and (b) ensure that User exits from User’s account at the end of each session.
 EnergyGateway cannot and will not be liable for any loss or damage arising from User’s failure to comply with this Agreement.

 Section 4 – Registration Obligations